pAP3R/localh0st/content/post/office-net-xss/index.md

 It sucks, but it's actually not the first time it's happened to me, in similar form, so I filed it back into my pile of orphaned MS bugs and ended up looking back at it again a week later.

-*Once, I had a report for a bug in Teams get automatically closed, receiving a response about it not meeting criteria for bugs in Bing.
-After asking what the fuck Bing had to do with anything I got:*
+*Once, I had a report for a bug in Teams get automatically closed, and got a response about it not meeting criteria for bugs in Bing.
+After asking what the fuck Bing had to do with anything, I received:*
 > "There seems like there may have been a mix-up on our end.
 You are correct, this case does not deal with BingAI"

 *No joke.
-They later paid out $5,000 for this disclosure.*
+They later paid out $5,000 for that disclosure.*

 ### SSRF Details